The Big Picture on Questions To Ask Before Buying Rental Property:

 7. How does my cash-on-cash return compare to other potential investments?

 Say you run the numbers on a property on a rental property calculator and determine it will pay an 8% cash-on-cash return in rental income, not including appreciation.
-(For reference: “cash-on-cash return” means the return not on the property’s total purchase price, but on your own cash investment, if you’re financing it with a rental property loan.)
+(For reference: “cash-on-cash return” means the return not on the property’s total purchase price but on your own cash investment if you’re financing it with a rental property loan.)

 So, you can earn 8% a year on rental income from Property A, plus any appreciation.
 What about an alternative Property B?
 Or buying stocks?
-Or a REIT, or investing in a crowdfunding website, or something else entirely?
+Or a REIT, investing in a crowdfunding website, or something else entirely?

 I’ll leave you with this Sankey diagram to help you visualize how real estate cash flow looks: